Miss-Inputs/GeoGuessr-maps/README.md

 I hope that this is a good way to list them all, if not, well, that sucks.
 I won't be morally opposed to using issues to report locations that are broken or are in maps where they don't belong, but with the reminder that I might not ever get around to dealing with them because I'm the queen of procrastination.

 [Distribution stats](https://docs.google.com/spreadsheets/d/1y5rDjgt1mHDUifivFd9mWOJ63U9kNy7SzLOUUtgwVj4/edit?usp=sharing): Spreadsheet with the percentages of how often countries or Australian statistical areas appear in each map, if you're into that sort of thing.
+(Needs updating!)

 # Australia